“An adventurer alone, a dead man. An adventurer with a party? Unstoppable.”- Dante Featherstorm

 Talc - Intern

-While promotions may vary depending on guild, most guilds do a traditional two system promotion option.
-To reach promotion availability you must have completed enough missions within your rank, please view a guild’s guide for further information.
-After getting the proper prerequisite you are now ready to pick your promotional mission: Hunt or Challenge.
+While promotions may vary depending on guild, most guilds do a traditional two-system promotion option.
+To reach promotion availability, you must have completed enough missions within your rank.
+Please view a guild’s guide for further information.
+After getting the proper prerequisite, you are now ready to pick your promotional mission: Hunt or Challenge.

 Hunts are special missions where a party must hunt and fight a monster equal to their new promotion rank.
-This can be a simulation or actual mission.
+This can be a simulation or an actual mission.

 Guild Classifications